Chaste/Old-Chaste-svn-mirror/docs/README_CELLML.txt

 included in the Chaste source release (python/ConvertCellModel.py) to simplify the process of using PyCml.

-Another general point is that, with any of the transformations, you may need to include the --Wu flag if the model does not pass units validation.
-This demotes the error messages to warnings, allowing transformation to proceed (assuming no other errors were found).

 Using the helper script
 -----------------------

 The script python/ConvertCellModel.py should ease the process of using PyCml.
-It requires the environment variable PYCML_DIR to indicate where PyCml is installed.
 Run the script supplying CellML files as arguments.
 Extra options for PyCml can also be supplied.
 It will generate both normal and 'fully' optimised versions of models (i.e. with both partial evaluation and lookup tables done).

 Examples:

-  python/ConvertCellModel.py --assume-valid heart/src/ode/MyCellModel.cellml
+  python/ConvertCellModel.py --assume-valid heart/src/odes/cellml/luo_rudy_1991.cellml
-  python/ConvertCellModel.py heart/src/ode/AnotherCellModel.cellml --row-lookup-method
+  python/ConvertCellModel.py heart/src/odes/cellml/AnotherCellModel.cellml --no-member-vars

 Some options are specified implicitly.
-At the time of writing these are --conf=config.xml --use-chaste-stimulus --convert-interfaces --Wu.
+At the time of writing these are:
+ --conf=config.xml --use-chaste-stimulus --convert-interfaces --Wu --row-lookup-method

+By default the helper script will use the PyCml shipped with Chaste.
+If, however, you have the environment variable PYCML_DIR set, the script will assume this points to an installation of PyCml that you want to use instead.

 The PyCml configuration file
 ----------------------------